hongjai-rhee/public/giants/README.md

 **Contribution:** Dynamic Programming, Bellman Equation

-Richard Bellman introduced dynamic programming and the **principle of optimality**, providing the conceptual foundation for modern reinforcement learning.
+Richard Bellman introduced dynamic programming and the principle of optimality, providing the conceptual foundation for modern reinforcement learning.

 The Bellman equation taught us to look beyond the immediate reward: